karllhughes/learn/_posts/2021-11-07-marketing-checklist.md

 * Audit and improve your conversion rate (see [this checklist for detailed steps you can take](http://www.conversionchecklist.org/))
 * Set up automatic analytics reports to be emailed to you each week.
 * Experiment with various signup form locations, colors, and sizes.
-* Add “Exit Intent” popup to your blog/site.
+* Add an “[Exit Intent](https://optinmonster.com/40-exit-popup-hacks-that-will-grow-your-subscribers-and-revenue/)” popup to your blog/site.
 * Create an FAQs page.
 * Verify your website’s tags are correct with [Google Tag Assistant](https://get.google.com/tagassistant/).
-* Watch a first time user use your product.
+* Watch a first time user use your product/website.
 * Collect and display testimonials from happy users.
-* Survey or poll your users for feedback (see our [list of survey tools for lots of great options at any budget](https://draft.dev/learn/tools/surveys) or this [list of Google Forms alternatives](https://www.karllhughes.com/posts/google-forms-alternatives)).
+* Survey or poll your users for feedback (see our [list of survey tools for lots of great options at any marketing budget](https://draft.dev/learn/tools/surveys) or this [list of Google Forms alternatives](https://www.karllhughes.com/posts/google-forms-alternatives)).
 * Use [Monkey Test It](https://monkeytest.it/) to find bugs and broken links of your site.
 Set up an alert to notify you on breakage.
 * Use [Checkbot](https://www.checkbot.io/) on your website to test for and fix SEO, speed and security problems.
 * Follow [the steps here](https://gdprchecklist.io/) to ensure GDPR compliance.

-As I mentioned above, this tech startup checklist  is subject to change, so email us if you’d like to add your suggestions.
+As I mentioned above, this checklist is subject to change, so [email me](mailto:info@draft.dev) if you’d like to add your suggestions.